AED Defibrillators

 What should you avoid with a defibrillator?

-The most common mistake is delaying the shock or failing to follow the voice prompts.
+The most common mistake when using automated external defibrillators is delaying the shock or failing to follow the voice prompts.
 Staying calm, listening carefully, and acting fast improves the chance of saving a life.